ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+toasting himself against the chimney,
+and apparently plunged into a state of
+profound meditation, rinding, upon
+inquiry, that he belonged to the 9th
+Illinois, one of the most gallantly be­
+haved and heavy-losing regiments at
+the Fort Donelsou battle, and part of
+which was aboard.
+I began to interro­
 gate him upon the subject.
 His phil­
 osophy was so much in the Fallstaffinn
 vein, ithat I will give his views in his